City of Newport

 In efforts to keep the community an attractive place to live, an owner or occupant of a dwelling may not allow garbage, equipment, personal property, or any other type of storage to accumulate on a property.

 Fences in residential zones may be placed along a property line providing no physical damage of any kind results to the abutting property.
 The side of the fence considered being the face, or the finished side, shall face the abutting property.
 Fences in the front yard shall be one color or pattern and may be no more than four feet in height.
 Fences may be no more than six feet in height in a side or rear yard, unless the side or rear lot line is common with the front yard of an abutting lot, in which case the portion of the side or rear lot line equal to the required front yard of the abutting lot may have a fence no more than four feet in height.
-Barbed wire fences may only be placed in the Residential Estate (RE) District.
+You can view all of the fence regulations in Section 1330.05, Subd.
+16 of the Zoning Code.

 For your safety, house numbers are required to be displayed at your residence.
 If it is not possible for you to display the numbers on the home itself because it is set back too far, a sign with proper numbers may be placed on a post in the front yard, plainly visible from the street.
 A street number on a mailbox is not satisfactory for safety purposes.